corda/corda/docs/source/network-builder.rst

 .. image:: _static/images/network-builder-v4.png

 The network you build will either be made up of local ``docker`` nodes *or* of nodes spread across Azure containers.
+For each node a separate Docker image is built based on `corda/corda-zulu-4.0 <https://hub.docker.com/r/corda/corda-zulu-4.0>`.
+Unlike the official image, a `node.conf` file and CorDapps are embedded into an image (they are not externally provided to the running container via volumes/mount points).
 More backends may be added in future.
 The tool is open source, so contributions to add more destinations for the containers are welcome!

 `Download the Corda Network Builder <https://ci-artifactory.corda.r3cev.com/artifactory/corda-releases/net/corda/corda-network-builder/3.2.1847-corda/corda-network-builder-3.2.1847-corda-executable.jar>`_.